-Headquartered in Dallas, Navigator Energy Services provides oil and natural gas producers with comprehensive midstream services including crude oil and natural gas gathering, transportation, storage and natural gas compression and processing.
+Headquartered in Dallas, Navigator Energy Services provides oil producers with comprehensive midstream services including crude oil gathering, transportation and storage.
 Navigator is focused on domestic midstream opportunities in both developing and mature producing areas.
-More information is available at www.navigatorenergyservices.com.
+To learn more about Navigator, please visit www.navigatorenergyservices.com.

 Paula Farrell, Investor Relations

 Bruce Heine, Media Relations